-- Represents average daily volumes for the entire year attributable to our interest for pipelines owned by unconsolidated entities or through undivided joint interests.
+- Represents average daily volumes for the entire year attributable to our interest for pipelines owned by consolidated entities, unconsolidated entities or through undivided joint interests.
 Average daily volumes are calculated as the total volumes (attributable to our interest) for the year divided by the number of days in the year.
 Volumes reflect tariff movements and thus may be included multiple times as volumes move through our integrated system.
-Volumes associated with acquisitions represent total volumes for the number of days we actually owned the assets divided by the number of days in the period. - (3) All of our gathering pipelines in the Permian Basin are owned by the Permian JV, a consolidated entity in which we own a 65% interest.
-The Permian JV has a 40% interest in an unconsolidated entity that owns one of the gathering pipelines in the Permian Basin. - (4) Includes pipelines operated by a third party.
+Volumes associated with assets acquired during the year represent total volumes for the number of days we actually owned the assets divided by the number of days in the period. - (3) Commercial storage capacity in millions of barrels.
+Does not include operational storage capacity used to facilitate pipeline throughput and maintain product quality segregation. - (4) All of our gathering pipelines and a majority of our intra-basin pipelines in the Permian Basin are owned by the Permian JV, a consolidated entity in which we own a 65% interest.
+The Permian JV has a 57% interest in an unconsolidated entity that owns one of the gathering pipelines and a 63% undivided joint interest in one of the intra-basin pipelines in the Permian Basin. - (5) Includes pipelines operated by a third party.